Richard Fowler (naturalist): Life and career

 Fowler was born in the U.S. state of Florida in 1948.
 He enlisted in the Army in 1968, during the Vietnam War.
 He was assigned to a long-range reconnaissance patrol in the 101st Airborne Division.
 He served two tours of duty, and took part in the Battle of Huế, the Battle of Hamburger Hill, and the Tet Offensive.
 Fowler says he enlisted in part because he was drawn to the rainforest; once there, he felt that it gave reason to the chaos of his life.
 He expatriated to Peru in 1994, and continued to live much of his life in the jungle.
 He made a living as a wilderness guide, catering to those who preferred a jungle experience based on survival skills.
 In his study of nature, he became a specialist in reptiles.

 Bill Grimes, a business owner in Iquitos, was acquainted with Fowler: "Richard's niche is mostly hard core, adventurous, soldier of fortune, survivalist types.
 His tours are rough, with few comforts."
 Another commenter described Fowler as a "hero of people whose personal libraries consist of exactly: Soldier of Fortune back issues, Gary Larson cartoons, Apocalypse Now: The Picture Book, and Heart of Darkness".
-Indeed, Fowler sometimes advertized in Soldier of Fortune, a mercenary magazine published in the US.
+Indeed, Fowler sometimes advertised in Soldier of Fortune, a mercenary magazine published in the US.
 "He told us that his home was the jungle," wrote Lawrence Winkler, one of Fowler's clients.
 "Iquitos was just a refueling stop, a few days of spirits and smokes and señoritas, and story-swapping sagas, too incredible not to be true."